Regikon/foundry-vtt-soundsync/README.md

 from the beginning, so the music between the GM and other players can be desynchronized.

+You can add it to your VTT with [a link to module.json](https://raw.githubusercontent.com/Regikon/foundry-vtt-soundsync/master/module.json)

 ## How to use

 Basically, you don't have to manually use it.
 When